I am a quantum scientist.

 I work at the interface between physics, computer science, mathematics, and philosophy of science.

-I did my Ph.D. @ Freie Universität Berlin in Jens Eisert's group in 2020, and was a Hartree Postdoctoral fellow @ the Joint Center for Quantum Information and Computer Science of the University of Maryland & NIST from 2021 until 2024.
+I am currently a Quantum Postdoctoral Fellow at the Simons Institute for the Theory of Computing at the University of California, Berkeley, got my Ph.D. from Freie Universität Berlin in Jens Eisert's group in 2020, and was a Hartree Postdoctoral fellow @ the Joint Center for Quantum Information and Computer Science of the University of Maryland & NIST from 2021 until 2024.

 I studied physics, philosophy, and mathematics @ Konstanz, Oxford and Munich.